-The Wise Men, We’ve become used to them, but if you look at the scene closely, they appear out of place with their fancy clothes and special gifts.
+The Wise Men speculators and seekers ;but if you look at the scene closely, they appear out of place with their fancy clothes and special gifts.

 They are the most fascinating people in the Christmas story.
 We don’t know who they are or where they are from.
 The Bible calls them “magi.”
 Magi were a combination of philosophers, scientists, and astronomers.
 They were quite wealthy well educated and wise.